minhnvc/my-dotfiles/README.md

 4 | prettier
 5 | prettier_d_slim | a faster version of prettier
 6 | commitizen | for git cz
+7 | cz-conventional-changelog | Conventional commit messages as a global

 ## 3. Neovim
 No | Name | Desc | Link